 Most actors dream of never auditioning again.
 They fantasize about not having to sit in waiting rooms, experiencing an Emma Stone in La La Land moment, surrounded by carbon copies of themselves.
-They pray for the days of being free of the whims of distracted casting agents, hack directors, and pig-headed producers who toss out sexism during auditions like dogs pissing on another dog's piss.
+They pray for the days of being free of the whims of distracted casting agents, hack directors, and pig-headed producers.

 Thus, for female actors, there's even more incentive to reach the dizzying heights of being "offer only" - avoiding sexism.
 The entertainment industry is rampant with skeevy encounters and gross dudes using their leverage to put young hopeful women in compromising positions.
 In the 2010s, a strong contingent of actresses began speaking out against entertainment industry sexism and their past experiences with it.